softeng-feup/open-cx-sirconference/README.md

 "As a presenter in conferences, I would like further involvement from my audience, so as to make sure they understand each and every point of my speech."

-"As a presenter in conferences, I would like appreciate involvement from the participants, so that they could play an active role throughout the conference and help me conduct it."
+"As a presenter in conferences, I would like further involvement from the participants, so that they could play an active role throughout the conference and help me conduct it."

 "As a presenter in conferences, I want to know/answer the audience's questions in a timely way, because I feel they can be a great addition to that specific topic rather than possibly being taken as a random question in the end."